05ryt31/CS157A-S1-Team2-Project/README.md

 ## Contributions

 ### Yug More (`Yug-More`)
-Contributed across ideation, system design, documentation, frontend development, backend implementation, and deployment.
+Contributed across system design, documentation, frontend development, backend implementation, and deployment.
 Proposed the FlowChain concept based on research on food waste challenges and helped define the overall system workflow.

-Completed major sections of the project proposal and database design report, including functional requirements, ER modeling, and relational schema development.
-Also consolidated and refined the final project report by completing sections such as Project Implementation, Lesson Learned, and Individual Contribution.
+Worked on major sections of the project proposal, database design report, and final report, including functional requirements, ER modeling, Project Implementation, Lesson Learned, and Individual Contribution.

-Primarily worked on the Recipient and Administrator functionality of the application while also contributing to parts of the Donor workflow.
-Implemented recipient listing browsing, searching and filtering, listing detail pages, recipient claim workflows, claim cancellation, donor approval and rejection functionality, and administrator claim management features.
+Primarily implemented the Recipient and Administrator functionality of the application while also contributing to parts of the Donor workflow.
+Developed features including listing browsing, searching and filtering, listing detail pages, recipient claim workflows, donor approval and rejection functionality, and administrator claim management.

-Also contributed to frontend UI development, database connectivity configuration, deployment troubleshooting using Apache Tomcat and Maven, and maintenance of the project `README.md` documentation.
+Also contributed to frontend UI development, database configuration, deployment troubleshooting using Apache Tomcat and Maven, and maintenance of the project `README.md`.

 Functional requirements (GitHub Issues) owned:
 - Food Categories Setup